Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Computational Results

 \paragraph{MNIST Experiment} For direct comparability, we use the same convolutional neural network of \textcite{macdonald2019rde} (with three convolutional layers each followed by average-pooling and finally two fully-connected layers and softmax output) that was trained end-to-end up to test accuracy of 0.99.
 The relevance mappings are calculated for the pre-softmax score of the class with the highest activation.

 The mappings for an example image of a digit six are shown in Figure~\ref{fig:mnist_examples}.
-It shows \eqref{eq:rc_rde} mappings for different FW variants at different selected rates $k$, as well as respective \eqref{eq:mr_rde} mappings with $\CK=\{50,\allowbreak 100,\allowbreak 150,\allowbreak 200,\allowbreak 250,\allowbreak 300,\allowbreak 350,\allowbreak 400\}$.\footnote{Images are $28\times 28$ greyscale, hence $n=28\cdot 28=784$.} The last row shows the single-rate mappings $\bfPi^\text{opt}\bfp_k$ associated to the SFW solution of \eqref{eq:ord_rde} as well as a corresponding multi-rate mapping $\frac{1}{n-1}\sum_{k\in [n-1]}\bfPi^\text{opt}\bfp_k$.
-All methods generate similar results and highlight an area at the top as relevant, that distinguishes a six from the digits zero and eight.
-The methods are robust across varying rates, in the sense that solutions for larger rates add additional features to the relevant set without significantly modifying the features that were already considered relevant at smaller rates.
-For comparison, we also show the \eqref{eq:l_rde} solution, which is most similar to the \eqref{eq:rc_rde} solutions at rate $k=100$.
+It shows \eqref{eq:rc_rde} mappings for FW and PGD at different selected rates $k$, as well as respective \eqref{eq:mr_rde} mappings with $\CK=\{50,\allowbreak 100,\allowbreak 150,\allowbreak 200,\allowbreak 250,\allowbreak 300,\allowbreak 350,\allowbreak 400\}$ and an \eqref{eq:ord_rde} mapping.\footnote{Images are $28\times 28$ greyscale, hence $n=28\cdot 28=784$.} The middle row shows the corresponding single-rate mappings $\bfPi^\text{opt}\bfp_k$ associated to the SFW solution of \eqref{eq:ord_rde} as well as a corresponding multi-rate mapping $\frac{1}{n-1}\sum_{k\in [n-1]}\bfPi^\text{opt}\bfp_k$.
+Mappings for the other FW variants are shown in Figure~\ref{fig:mnist_examples_extra} in the appendix.
+All RDE variants generate similar results and highlight an area at the top as relevant, that distinguishes a six from the digits zero and eight.
+All FW methods and PGD are robust across varying rates, in the sense that solutions for larger rates add additional features to the relevant set without significantly modifying the features that were already considered relevant at smaller rates.
+The \eqref{eq:l_rde} solution is most similar to the \eqref{eq:rc_rde} solutions at rate $k=100$.

 The quantitative effect of solving \eqref{eq:rc_rde} for different rates is illustrated in Figure~\ref{fig:mnist_curves_rc}.
 For the sake of clarity, we only show the relevance ordering test results for FW.
-The results for AFW, LCG, and LAFW are comparable.
+The results for AFW, LCG, LAFW, and PGD are comparable.
 The \eqref{eq:rc_rde} mappings achieve a low distortion at the rates for which they were optimized but are suboptimal at other rates.
 The combined \eqref{eq:mr_rde} solution approximates the lower envelope of the individual curves and performs best overall.